iterative/dvc.org/public/static/docs/api-reference/read.md

 # dvc.api.read()

-Returns the contents of an artifact as a bytes object or a string.
+Returns the contents of a <abbr>data artifact</abbr> as a bytes object or as a string.

 ## Signature